The Golden String of 0s and 1s

 The

-Things to do investigation at the end of the section.
+investigations at the end of that section.

 First we re-examine Fibonacci's original Rabbit problem and see how it can generate